 CPR training, though certainly most prevalent in medical emergencies, will be required in all first response disciplines.
 Some degree of physical fitness and safety training is also required.

 You’ve also got to be able to handle a vehicle.
 After all, that’s what gets you to the scene so quickly!
-Even if you’re not driving, you’ll have to handle other elements like emergency vehicles lights.
+Even if you’re not driving, you’ll have to handle other elements like emergency vehicle lights.

 Firefighters aren’t just there to tackle fires.
-Many people seem to see firefighters as people who can tackle miscellaneous emergencies that the others can’t deal with.
+Many people seem to see firefighters as people who can tackle miscellaneous emergencies that others can’t deal with.
 They’re there to help with a variety of natural disasters, not just fires: earthquakes, floods, and tornadoes also see people calling them.

 Firefighters also spend the bulk of their time doing various community service tasks, which is why you see them involved in education so much.

 With this in mind, it comes clear that you need to know a lot more than emergency fire tackling and safety procedures if you’re going to be a first responder here.

 Firefighters often need to be experts in ensuring immediate safety and assessing situations before other emergency services arrive.
 Physical training, as well as an EMT certificate, is a must.

 People in emergency medical situations often need some form of treatment immediately, before they can reach the hospital.
 This can include the treatment require right there on the scene, as well as in the ambulance on the way to the hospital.
 As you can imagine, the role of a medical first responder is often an intense and demanding one.